-After moving to Houston, Texas from Mumbai, Karan Jerath, a UT undergraduate studying petroleum engineering, discovered his passion: the intersection of engineering and public health.
-Jerath understands on a personal level how the BP oil spill economically affected his community of Houston, and in 2016 was named one of Forbes' 30 under 30 for his invention of a device to filter oil out of water, In addition to costing the commercial fishing industry anywhere from $94.7 to $1.6 billion (according to the U.S. Bureau of Ocean Management) the BP spill had devastating health effects on local fish, shellfish, and other marine life.
-Jerath's research project received recognition from Senator Ted Cruz and Governor Greg Abbott, BBA ’81, Life Member, Distinguished Alumnus.
+After moving to Houston from Mumbai, Karan Jerath, a UT undergraduate studying petroleum engineering, discovered his passion: the intersection of engineering and public health.
+Jerath understands on a personal level how the BP oil spill economically affected his community of Houston, and in 2016 was named one of Forbes' 30 under 30 for his invention of a device to filter oil out of water.
+In addition to costing the commercial fishing industry up to $1.6 billion (according to the U.S. Bureau of Ocean Management) the BP spill had devastating health effects on local fish, shellfish, and other marine life.
+Jerath's research project received recognition from Sen. Ted Cruz and Gov. Greg Abbott, BBA ’81, Life Member, Distinguished Alumnus.
 Jerath plans to continue his studies in sustainability.
-"Small oil spills happen daily," he says.
-"Contaminating the food we eat, the water we drink, and the air we breathe.”
+"Small oil spills happen daily," he says, "contaminating the food we eat, the water we drink, and the air we breathe.”

 Saving the Bees—and the Planet

 “People and the bees are both better off in the same environment.”